-One of the most common questions we get is how to get free logs to build your log home with.
+One of the most common questions we get is how to get free log cabin logs to build your log home with.
 Rest assured, we spend hours in the seminar discussing log selection and where to get logs.
 Here are a few ideas to get you started.

 The free log loophole